pypa/setuptools/README.txt

 - run `easy_install -m Distribute`.
 This will remove the Distribute reference from `easy-install.pth` *or* edit the file and remove it yourself.
 - remove the distribute*.egg file located in your site-packages directory
+- remove the setuptools.pth file located in you site-packages directory
 - remove the easy_install script located in you sys.prefix/bin directory

 If Setuptools was installed before you installed Distribute: